 Don’t give up hope!
 There are a series of things you can try in order to rebuild your supply.
 It may be helpful to remember to be kind to yourself; the chances are good that you did not know that you would be in this predicament with your milk supply.
 It may be a horrible shock, and you might feel really bad about it.
 No one wants their milk supply to dry up before they are ready!

 In some cases, mothers may find that they have been prescribed medication that is not compatible with breastfeeding because the side effect is that it reduces your milk supply.
+Some cold and flu medications will have Sudafed, and that is one of the culprits.
 There are a lot of reasons that mothers experience sizable dips in supply.
 Rebuilding a milk supply can take commitment and time, but it is not impossible!

 There are a number of conditions that may delay or effect a woman’s ability to make milk:

 - Previous infertility or hormonal conditions

 - Breast augmentations, including breast reductions, injury and surgery

 - Diabetes *can delay lactation 2